google/json_serializable.dart/json_serializable/doc/doc.md

 Note: setting this property to `false` on a non-collection field (of types other than `Iterable`, `Set`, `List`, and `Map`) will cause an error at build time.

+The default value, `null`, indicates that the behavior should be acquired from the [`JsonSerializable.encodeEmptyCollection`](#JsonSerializable-encodeEmptyCollection) annotation on the enclosing class.
   </dd>
   <dt><code><a name="JsonKey-fromJson">JsonKey.fromJson</a></code></dt>
   <dd>

-A top-level `Function` to use when deserializing the associated JSON value to the annotated field.
+A `Function` to use when decoding the associated JSON value to the annotated field.

-The `Function` should take one argument that maps to the expected JSON value and return a value that can be assigned to the type of the annotated field.
+Must be a top-level or static `Function` that takes one argument mapping a JSON literal to a value compatible with the type of the annotated field.

 When creating a class that supports both `toJson` and `fromJson` (the default), you should also set [`JsonKey.toJson`](#JsonKey-toJson) if you set [`JsonKey.fromJson`](#JsonKey-fromJson).